mouseless/baked/docs/architecture/application.md

 ```

 As mentioned [earlier](./README.md#layer), layers provide features with things
 to configure.
-For this to happen, application asks every layer what to
+For this to happen, application asks every layer what to configure
-configure at each phase.
-If a layer has something to get configured at a phase,
+at each phase.
+If a layer has something to get configured at a phase, such as
-such as the `IApplicationBuilder` at the _Build_ phase, it returns that object
+the `IMiddlewareCollection` at the _Build_ phase, it returns that object within
-within a phase context in `ILayer.GetContext()`.
-Using this phase context,
+a phase context in `ILayer.GetContext()`.
+Using this phase context, application
-application passes the provided object(s) to all of the features through
+passes the provided object(s) to all of the features through
 `IFeature.Configure()`.
 Phase contexts are disposed at the end of their phase.

 Below sequence diagram shows how an application runs in phases.
 In this diagram